civol/logic_tools/README.md

 ## Usage

 LogicTools is a command line-based set of tool.
-Each tool is used as follows: tool\_name "logical expression"
+Each tool is used as follows for processing a single expression:

+    $ tool_name "single logical expression"

+Multiple expressions stored into a file can also be processed as follows:

+    $ tool_name -f <filename>

 The logical expression is an expression where:

 * a logical variable is represented by a single alphabetical character (hence there is in total 56 possible variables);
 * a logical OR is represented by a '+' character;
 * a logical AND is represented by a '.' character (but it can be omitted);